HTTP API

 bound_path

-is the matching path that was originally bound in http_server
+is the matching path that was originally bound in http-server

 .